lancenacabuan/Shaliah/README.md

 ## Literature Review

-A vast body of literature, both historical and contemporary, addresses the origin and development of Christology–the doctrine concerning the person and nature of Jesus Christ.
+A vast body of literature, both historical and contemporary, addresses the origin and development of Christology – the doctrine concerning the person and nature of Jesus Christ.
 In reviewing this scholarship, we focus on several key areas: the historical trajectory of Christological doctrine in the early church, modern scholarly debates on how "high" or